Updated: October 5, 2022

 Each state treats key parts of the agreement in different ways.
-For example, in New York, agents can charge a maximum of 10% of the talent’s compensation as a fee.
-However, if you are in New Jersey, the agent submits a percentage range to the state for approval.
-Industry customs tend to dictate the fees in California, where the maximum is set at 20% (but union agreements usually bring this down to 10%).
+In New York, agents can charge a maximum of 10% of the talent’s compensation as a fee, for most talent agreements.
+Industry customs tend to dictate the fees in California, where the maximum is set at 20% (though, union agreements usually bring this down to 10%).
 Agreements in Florida require that a talent agent pay the artist within five business days after receiving payment from the employer, though most other states are silent on such a requirement.
 Knowing the law is the first step in deciding if the agreement you have been asked to sign is legal and fair.

-Furthermore, pay attention to what the fee applies to.
+Also pay attention to how the fee is calculated.
 It may be a percentage of all gross income you earn in the entertainment industry (ideal for the agent) or a percentage of income from only the jobs procured by the agent (ideal for the talent).

 Most states agree on one thing: talent agents cannot charge an advance fee.
 Consequently, you shouldn’t sign an agreement that contains a requirement for any up-front payments.
 New York takes this a step further by prohibiting employment agencies (which includes talent agencies) from advertising their services if an advanced fee is part of the agreement.

 If you are interested in signing with a talent agency, you may want to consult with an experienced entertainment attorney first.
-Your lawyer can walk you through the terms of the agreement and help clarify or negotiate certain terms.
+Your lawyer can help you determine if the agreement meets industry standards, walk you through the terms and help negotiate with the talent agent.
+Experienced entertainment attorneys at Romano Law are ready to help.
+Please contact us to speak with a member of our team.